benjoomali/Umali.us/content/posts/2019-10-14-the-honeymoon.md

 ## Siena, Tuscany
 ![Shot of Tuscany](/images/posts/tuscany.jpg)

+We stayed at this beautiful and serene hotel that allowed us to take a break from the hustle and bustle of Rome.
+It was really quiet and peaceful.
+We visited some wineries to teach us about wines and parings.
+We even took home some wine (our favorite was the Chianti Classico Reserve).
+We visited a very famous place where one of the most famous wines (Brunellos) are made, Montalcino.
+The town was a small but beautiful old town.

 One of our favorite stops was during a Wine Tour.
 We stopped in San Gimignano (home of the best Gelato in the world)

 ![San Gimignano](/images/posts/san_gimignano.jpg)

+We were able to see the Duomo di Siena which was one of the most beautiful churches!
+It was built so colorfully and its dome stood so high!
+We didn’t get to climb it that day unfortunately (the reservations for that get booked very early in advance!).

 ![Il Duomo di Siena](/images/posts/duomo_siena.jpg)